act-rules/act-rules.github.io/github-guidelines.md

 ## For pull request authors

 - Keep changes in the pull request about one topic only.
-- When updating your pull request, unless it is editorial, dismiss all reviews.
+- When updating your pull request, unless it is editorial, dismiss all reviews and re-request a review from the same reviewers.
 - Indicate the final call period in the pull request description:
   - 2 weeks for a new rule, or for major changes.
   - 1 week for smaller changes.